gustavomaltanv/Studies/ReactWithTypescript/README.md

 # React with TypeScript

-This folder consists in an implementation of the concepts about React and TypeScript, using Vite and TailWindCSS.
+Studies about React, using TypeScript, Vite and TailWindCSS.